I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltfastiopreparemdlwrite.md

 <p>The <b>FltFastIoPrepareMdlWrite</b> routine returns <b>TRUE</b> if the operation succeeds and <b>FALSE</b> if the operation fails.</p>

 ## -remarks
-<p><b>FltFastIoPrepareMdlWrite</b> is similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff545797">FsRtlCopyWrite</a>, except that <b>FltFastIoPrepareMdlWrite</b> does not copy data to the cache.
+<p><b>FltFastIoPrepareMdlWrite</b> is similar to <a href="ifsk.fsrtlcopywrite">FsRtlCopyWrite</a>, except that <b>FltFastIoPrepareMdlWrite</b> does not copy data to the cache.
 Instead, the physical pages that the caller will overwrite are locked in memory, and <b>FltFastIoPrepareMdlWrite</b> returns one or more memory descriptor lists (MDLs) that point to the specified byte range.
-The locked pages remain locked until the caller calls <a href="https://msdn.microsoft.com/library/windows/hardware/hh706190">FltFastIoMdlWriteComplete</a>.
+The locked pages remain locked until the caller calls <a href="..\fltkernel\nf-fltkernel-fltfastiomdlwritecomplete.md">FltFastIoMdlWriteComplete</a>.
 Thus each call to <b>FltFastIoPrepareMdlWrite</b> must be followed by a call to <b>FltFastIoMdlWriteComplete</b>.</p>

 <p>The pages that the MDLs point to are locked in memory, but are not mapped in system space.
 The caller can perform this mapping by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554559">MmGetSystemAddressForMdlSafe</a>.</p>

 <p>Even if the call to <b>FltFastIoPrepareMdlWrite</b> fails, one or more MDLs might have been allocated.
 The caller can examine the value of <i>IoStatus.Information</i> to determine if this has occurred.
-If it has, the caller must call <a href="https://msdn.microsoft.com/library/windows/hardware/hh706190">FltFastIoMdlWriteComplete</a> to free the allocated MDLs.</p>

-<p><b>FltFastIoPrepareMdlWrite</b> is similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff545797">FsRtlCopyWrite</a>, except that <b>FltFastIoPrepareMdlWrite</b> does not copy data to the cache.
-Instead, the physical pages that the caller will overwrite are locked in memory, and <b>FltFastIoPrepareMdlWrite</b> returns one or more memory descriptor lists (MDLs) that point to the specified byte range.
-The locked pages remain locked until the caller calls <a href="https://msdn.microsoft.com/library/windows/hardware/hh706190">FltFastIoMdlWriteComplete</a>.
-Thus each call to <b>FltFastIoPrepareMdlWrite</b> must be followed by a call to <b>FltFastIoMdlWriteComplete</b>.</p>

-<p>The pages that the MDLs point to are locked in memory, but are not mapped in system space.
-The caller can perform this mapping by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554559">MmGetSystemAddressForMdlSafe</a>.</p>

-<p>Even if the call to <b>FltFastIoPrepareMdlWrite</b> fails, one or more MDLs might have been allocated.
-The caller can examine the value of <i>IoStatus.Information</i> to determine if this has occurred.
-If it has, the caller must call <a href="https://msdn.microsoft.com/library/windows/hardware/hh706190">FltFastIoMdlWriteComplete</a> to free the allocated MDLs.</p>
+If it has, the caller must call <a href="..\fltkernel\nf-fltkernel-fltfastiomdlwritecomplete.md">FltFastIoMdlWriteComplete</a> to free the allocated MDLs.</p>

 ## -requirements
 <table>